-- a) candidates must obtain approval from the Judge Educator/Mentor judge prior to the competition. - b) a single candidate should sit-in with an appointed Judge Educator/Mentor judge for the entire competition where possible. - c) the candidate is to be asked questions about riding/judging principles in the break or when time allows.
-Corrections should be given immediately by the Judge Educator/Mentor if needed. - d) after the competition there should be a chance for a short discussion about the outcomes of the sit- in, emphasising the strong and weak points and giving further recommendations. - e) if the candidate has indicated that the sit-in is to be assessed the Judge Educator/Mentor is to complete the EA sit-in evaluation form which will be kept by the candidate to submit to the Examining Authority prior to sitting the practical examination. - f) an assessed sit-in may be substituted for one shadow judging for D-, C-, B- or A-levels only.
-If upgrading to B- or A-level then only the lower level may be dropped (e.g. PSG for B level or Inter A, B or II, for A level). - g) Freestyle competitions are not permitted to be used for an assessed sit-in
+- a) Candidates must obtain approval from the Judge Educator/Mentor judge prior to the competition. - b) A single candidate should sit-in with an appointed Judge Educator/Mentor judge for the entire competition where possible.

+- c) The candidate is to be asked questions about riding/judging principles in the break or when time allows.
+Corrections should be given immediately by the Judge Educator/Mentor if needed. - d) After the competition there should be a chance for a short discussion about the outcomes of the sitin, emphasising the strong and weak points and giving further recommendations. - e) If the candidate has indicated that the sit-in is to be assessed the Judge Educator/Mentor is to complete the NOAS sit-in evaluation form which will be kept by the candidate to submit to the Examining Authority prior to sitting the practical examination. - f) An assessed sit-in may be substituted for one shadow judging for D-, C-, B- or A-levels only.
+If upgrading to B- or A-level then only the lower level may be dropped (e.g. PSG for B level or Inter A, B or II, for A level).

-12.18 Judges seminars
+11.12 Judges seminars

 These seminars provide an opportunity for discussion between judges and candidate judges to find the standard.
 An approved EA judges' seminar may only be conducted by EA Judge Educators or FEI Judge Educators who are conversant with conducting Judge Education seminars.
-Visiting FEI Judge Educators must be endorsed by the Chair of the EADC or the EADJC.
+Visiting FEI Judge Educators must be endorsed by the Chair of the ADC or the ADJC.